ecalogero/TrendingQs/README.md

 ### Dependencies

 - Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.
 - `cd client` and run `npm install`.
 This will install client dependencies (React).
 Also you need to run `npm install twit` to install the Twitter library for the Twitter API calls.
-Also you need to run `npm install react-bootstrap bootstrap` and `npm install styled-components` for some elements that I've used in the fromt end.
+Also you need to run `npm install react-bootstrap bootstrap` and `npm install styled-components` for some elements that I've used in the front end.

 ### Database Prep